microsoft/language-server-protocol/_specifications/specification-3-15.md

 	/**
 	 * Character that caused signature help to be triggered.
 	 *
-	 * This is undefined when `triggerKind !== SignatureHelpTriggerKind.TriggerCharacter`
+	 * This is undefined when
+	 * `triggerKind !== SignatureHelpTriggerKind.TriggerCharacter`.
 	 */
 	triggerCharacter?: string;

 	/**
 	 * `true` if signature help was already showing when it was triggered.
 	 *
-	 * Retriggers occur when the signature help is already active and can be caused by
+	 * Retriggers occur when the signature help is already active and can be
-	 * actions such as typing a trigger character, a cursor move, or document content
+	 * caused by actions such as typing a trigger character, a cursor move,
-	 * changes.
+	 * or document content changes.
 	 */
 	isRetrigger: boolean;

 	/**
 	 * The currently active `SignatureHelp`.
 	 *
-	 * The `activeSignatureHelp` has its `SignatureHelp.activeSignature` field updated based
+	 * The `activeSignatureHelp` has its `SignatureHelp.activeSignature` field
-	 * on the user navigating through available signatures.
+	 * updated based on the user navigating through available signatures.
 	 */
 	activeSignatureHelp?: SignatureHelp;
 }